 1. Your Site Looks Worse On Mobile Devices

 Does your site seem unrecognizable on a phone or tablet?
 That’s because you need an entirely different layer of coding than you did five years ago just to fit your content on a smaller screen.
 If you haven’t updated for mobile devices, you’ve definitely fallen behind.
-Mobile responsive design means more than just fitting your existing site onto a smaller screen.
+Mobile responsive web design means more than just fitting your existing site onto a smaller screen.
 It can also entail stripping down your content to something manageable for users on the go.
 If your product offers hundreds of different options and details for clients to pour over, you might need to limit what you can offer on a mobile platform.
 You want your clients leaving your site happy and ready to come back, not frustrated and moving on to another mobile site.

 2. Slow Load Times